Private Tour of Scotland

 Idyllically located on the banks of the mighty River Clyde, Glasgow, Scotland’s largest city is continually in flux.
 Glasgow has been in the midst of a renaissance with its chic shopping centres, the striking architecture of the new multi-million-pound Riverside Museum of Transport, the famous Kelvingrove Art Gallery and Museum, the immaculately kept grounds of the Pollok Estate Country Park, as well as in its beautifully preserved mix of historical Victorian, Georgian, Venetian and Art Deco architecture.
 Glasgow is well known for its top-notch restaurants, lively nightlife, its popular and diverse live music and comedy scene as well as its many authentic traditional pubs.
 This flourishing Scottish city features a wonderful cosmopolitan atmosphere yet retains a charming down to earth, genuine feel.

-Set among a series of volcanic hills and presided over by its iconic castle, Edinburgh is an architectural treasure trove with enough neoclassical terraces, Georgian grandeur, and late-medieval monuments to thrill even the most avid architecture enthusiast.
-Visitors can look forward to exploring the renowned Royal Mile with its numerous tourist attractions including the beautiful, hidden Dunbar’s Close Garden, and a Camera Obscura with five floors of holograms and optical illusions.
-Then head over to Calton Hill to admire the incredible view of Edinburgh's remarkable skyline with its spires, towers, domes, and steeples as far as the eye can see.
-Add to this a slew of fascinating museums, excellent pubs and restaurants, and a flourishing nightlife, and you have, quite simply, one of the world’s most captivating cities.
+Located in Lothian, the Scottish capital lies among a series of volcanic hills and is presided over by an iconic castle.
+Edinburgh is an architectural treasure trove with enough neoclassical terraces, Georgian grandeur, and late-medieval monuments to thrill even the most avid architecture enthusiast.
+Visitors can explore the renowned Royal Mile, with its numerous tourist attractions including the beautiful, hidden Dunbar’s Close Garden, and a Camera Obscura with five floors of holograms and optical illusions.
+The Scotch Whisky Experience is a must-see for fans of the golden liquid, while incredible theatres, fascinating museums, excellent pubs and restaurants, and a flourishing nightlife completes the picture.
+Make sure to head over to Calton Hill to admire the incredible skyline of spires, towers, domes, and steeples.

 Located just 37 kilometres southwest of Inverness, surrounded by dramatic mountains, in the Scottish Highlands, Loch Ness is Scotland’s most famous lake and most popular holiday destination.
 While the lake is most famous for its fabled inhabitant, the Loch Ness monster, the area is also celebrated for its natural beauty and history.
 Loch Ness provides a great base for visitors to explore the surrounding area including: the impressive ruins of the Urquhart Castle, the village of Drumnadrochit, and the Caledonian Canal.
 Visitors can enjoy a boat cruise across Loch Ness, where aspiring monster hunters can search for clues to arise from the murky depths, to prove the legend’s existence.
 Other popular activities such as horse riding, cycling, hiking, and fishing are on offer.